Griffith University

 Griffith University prerequisites and assumed knowledge

-The University welcomes applications from non-current school leavers aged at least 18 who do not qualify for admission on the basis of formal educational attainment but seek admission on the basis of their experience and informal study.
-Griffith University recognises the intellectual and skills development gained through bridging and preparatory studies, professional and paraprofessional qualifications, vocational experience and the Special Tertiary Admissions Test (STAT).
+Griffith welcomes applications from non-current school leavers aged at least 18 who do not qualify for admission on the basis of formal educational attainment but seek admission on the basis of their experience and informal study.
+We recognise the intellectual and skills development gained through bridging and preparatory studies, professional and paraprofessional qualifications, vocational experience and the Skills for Tertiary Admissions Test (STAT).

 Griffith University prerequisites and assumed knowledge